Greg Gianforte: 2018 House campaign

 In 2018, Gianforte ran against Democratic nominee Kathleen Williams, a state legislator and natural resources expert from Bozeman, and Libertarian Party candidate Elinor Swanson, a lawyer from Billings.

 Gianforte opposed Williams's proposal to allow those 55 and older to buy into Medicare, remarking, "Medicare for all is Medicare for none", and cautioned that Medicare would be at risk of spending cuts if Democrats won a majority in the House.
 Williams criticized Gianforte for introducing a bill to remove federal protections from several wilderness study areas in Montana without holding any public meetings on the issue.

 Polling data in the weeks leading up to the election showed Gianforte and Williams in a close contest within the margin of error.
-Gianforte was reelected by a 5% margin.
-Exit polling data indicated that Gianforte had his strongest support at the polls from men older than 44 and from those with annual incomes above $50,000.
+Gianforte was reelected, 51% to 46%.
+Exit polling data indicated that his strongest support at the polls was from men older than 44 and from those with annual incomes above $50,000.